West Transfer Center

-West Transfer Center and Rosa Parks Plaza (also known as Central Business District West or CBD West) is a bus-only station in Downtown Dallas, Texas, operated by the Dallas Area Rapid Transit (DART) system.
+West Transfer Center and Rosa Parks Plaza (also known as Central Business District West or CBD West) is a bus-only station in Downtown Dallas, Texas, United States, operated by the Dallas Area Rapid Transit (DART) system.
 Located at the intersection of Pacific Avenue, Lamar Street, and San Jacinto Street, the station serves the West End Historic District, including Dealey Plaza, the Sixth Floor Museum, the Dallas World Aquarium, Old Red Courthouse, and Dallas College El Centro Campus.

 The station consists of two facilities on opposite sides of Pacific Avenue.
 West Transfer Center, located north of Pacific, contains thirteen bus stands in a circular loop, with an indoor waiting area, restrooms, and service desk at the center.
 Rosa Parks Plaza, located south of Pacific, is an outdoor plaza containing two bus stands and a streetside bus stop.
 The bus stands serve northbound buses on Lamar Street, (Note: Southbound buses on Lamar stop north of Pacific on the west side of the street.) while the streetside stop serves westbound buses on Elm Street.
 (Note: Eastbound buses stop two blocks south at Commerce Street.)

-The transfer center serves 23 bus routes, the most of any DART transfer center, including weekday express routes to Addison Transit Center and Lake Ray Hubbard Transit Center.
-It also serves as a transfer point for all four lines in the DART light rail system at the adjacent West End station.
+The transfer center serves 20 bus routes, the most of any DART transfer center.
+It also serves as a transfer point for all four lines in the DART rail system at the adjacent West End station.